 This post is also available in: German

-Trip to Paris: Le Marais vs Montmartre
+Walking in Paris: Le Marais vs. Montmartre

 Time for a trip to Paris?
 Walking in Paris is a great way to see the city.
 For a long time, Paris’s artistic quarter of Montmartre was the place to be during a city break to the French capital.
 Far less touristy, the Jewish quarter of Le Marais is also worth a visit.
 It is equally delightful with little alleyways and cosy cafés.